AustinP1121/CXBN-SW/README.md

 # CXBN-SW
 CXBN-3: software

-This is the standard library where all files relating to software for the payload, control systems, and operations of CXBN-3 are stored.
+This is the standard library where all files relating to software for the payload, control systems, operations, and command and data handling of CXBN-3 are stored.

 If you need additional info, email apedigo@moreheadstate.edu